kolathur-Ganesh-reddy/demo-e-commerce-website/README.md

 # demo-e-commerce-website
-E-Commerce Website Description
-Your e-commerce website is a feature-rich online shopping platform that provides a seamless experience for customers looking to buy a variety of products.
+E-Commerce Website Description this is Demo e-commerce website is a feature-rich online shopping platform that provides a seamless experience for customers looking to buy a variety of products.
 The website structure indicates a well-organized marketplace with categories such as clothing, electronics, books, home appliances, and watches, among others.

 Key Features of Your Website: